Entity Resolution for Healthcare: Patient Matching, Compliance, and Data Quality

 Why Is Patient Matching the Central Data Quality Challenge in Healthcare?

-The clinical consequences are equally severe.
-A PMC-published study analyzing 398,939 patient records with confirmed duplicates found that the middle name field had the highest mismatch rate (58.3% of duplicate pairs), followed by Social Security number (53.5%).
-These discrepancies mean that even within a single hospital’s system, patients routinely exist as multiple incomplete records, each containing fragments of the patient’s clinical history.
+The clinical risk is just as real.
+A study of 398,939 patient records with confirmed duplicates found the middle-name field had the highest mismatch rate (58.3 percent of duplicate pairs), followed by Social Security number (53.5 percent).
+Even within one hospital, patients routinely exist as several incomplete records, each holding fragments of their history.

 How Does Entity Resolution Work for Patient Matching?

-Patient matching in healthcare follows the same entity resolution pipeline as other industries (standardization, blocking, pairwise comparison, classification, clustering, golden record creation), but with healthcare-specific constraints and data characteristics.
+Patient matching follows the same pipeline as other industries (standardization, blocking, comparison, classification, clustering, golden-record creation) but with healthcare-specific constraints.
+The underlying entity matching software mechanics apply directly to demographic fields.

 Healthcare-Specific Data Challenges

 Healthcare also lacks a universal patient identifier.
-Despite decades of advocacy (including the MATCH IT Act of 2025), the U.S. Congress has maintained a ban on federal funding for a national patient ID since 1998.
-Without a universal identifier, patient matching relies entirely on probabilistic comparison of demographic fields, which makes the matching algorithm’s accuracy the decisive factor in data quality.
+Despite decades of advocacy, including the MATCH IT Act of 2025, Congress has maintained a ban on federal funding for a national patient ID since 1998.
+Without one, patient matching relies on probabilistic comparison of demographic fields, which makes the matching algorithm's accuracy the decisive factor in data quality.

-The EMPI is the infrastructure layer that operationalizes entity resolution for patient data.
-It maintains a centralized registry of unique patient identities and links each identity to its corresponding records across every connected source system: EHR, laboratory information system, radiology information system, pharmacy database, patient portal, and HIE connections.
-When a patient presents at registration, the EMPI searches for existing matches in real time and either links the encounter to an existing identity or creates a new one.
+The EMPI is the layer that operationalizes entity resolution for patient data, maintaining a registry of unique identities and linking each to its records across every connected system.
+When a patient presents at registration, it searches for matches in real time and either links the encounter or creates a new identity, drawing on entity resolution data linkage techniques across EHR, lab, and pharmacy sources.

-According to Black Book Research, hospitals with EMPI tools in place report 93% correct patient identification at registration and 85% accuracy for externally shared records.
-Hospitals without EMPI support reported match rates of only 17% to 24% when exchanging records with external organizations.
-The Sequoia Project’s Commonwell Health Alliance reported that Intermountain Healthcare, despite significant health IT investment, initially achieved only a 10% success rate in matching patient records across organizational boundaries.
+Hospitals with EMPI tools report about 93 percent correct identification at registration and 85 percent for externally shared records, according to Black Book, while hospitals without EMPI support reported match rates of only 17 to 24 percent when exchanging records externally.
+The Sequoia Project has reported that one large health system initially achieved only a 10 percent success rate matching records across organizational boundaries.

 What Are the Primary Entity Resolution Use Cases in Healthcare?